 Advertisement in the February 1964 issue of Strom+See

-On a trip to Genoa in August 1953, Charles Keller paid a courtesy call at the local office of Nautilus S.A., where he also met the Federal Finance Administration's advocate Bernhard Müller, who happened to be there.
-At that time, the Federal Finance Administration was trying to find a solution favourable to the Confederation for the shipping company, which had run into difficulties.
-Dr. Max Iklé, Director of the Federal Finance Administration, and Bernhard Müller, Head of the Legal Service of the Federal Department of Finance, were the main people involved with Nautilus S.A.
+On a trip to Genoa in August 1953, Charles M. Keller paid a courtesy visit to the offices of Nautilus S.A. in Genoa, where he also met Bernhard Müller, the advocate of the Federal Finance Administration, who happened to be present.
+At that time, the Federal Finance Administration was trying to find a favourable solution for the shipping company, which had got into difficulties.
+Dr Max Iklé (father of future Federal Councillor Elisabeth Kopp-Iklé), Director of the Federal Finance Administration, and Bernhard Müller, Head of the Legal Service of the Federal Department of Finance, played a key role in dealing with Nautilus S.A.
 Lugano.
-In the spring of 1954, the Confederation approached Transoceanique for the first time with the question of whether it would be willing to take over the Nautilus fleet in order to achieve a possible Swiss solution to the problem.
+In the spring of 1954, the Confederation first approached Transoceanique with the question of whether it would be willing to take over the Nautilus fleet in order to achieve a Swiss solution to the problem, if possible.

-Keller Shipping continued to run the Nautilus Line from Italy to West Africa (Dakar - Lobito Range) until the 1990s, when the last ship was sold and all shipping activities ceased.
-The fleet of conventional freighters transported general cargo from the western Mediterranean to Africa and on the way back the ships carried copper, wood, coffee, cocoa, peanuts, hides and other national products, as well as palm oil to Europe.
-The port of Genoa served as the shipping company's "home port"; and this is where the ships were usually equipped, crews changed and repairs carried out.
+Keller Shipping now continued to operate the Nautilus Line from Italy to West Africa (Dakar - Lobito Range) until the 1990s, when the last ship was sold and all shipping activities were discontinued.
+The fleet of conventional freighters transported general cargo from the western Mediterranean to Africa and on the return trip the ships carried copper, timber, coffee, cocoa, peanuts, animal skins and other local products, as well as palm oil to Europe.
+The harbour of Genoa served as the shipping company's ‘home port’, where the ships were normally fitted out, crews changed and repairs carried out.

-Most of the ships of the Nautilus-Line and the Keller-Lines also took passengers on board.
-The ships had cabins for two for up to 12 passengers (international legal requirement).
-Tourists could book a whole round trip, but other people also travelled by freighter at that time, e.g. from Europe to Africa or vice-versa.
+Most of the ships of the Nautilus Line and the Keller Lines also took passengers on board.
+The ships had cabins for two to a maximum of 12 passengers (international legal requirement).
+Tourists could book a whole round trip, but other people also travelled by freighter at that time, e.g. from Europe to Africa or vice versa.

 Passenger-Brochure from the early 1960ties

-In May 1978, the company took over the newly built ro-ro freighter ANZERE from a shipyard in the Netherlands and deployed her on the Nautilus Line, followed in 1985 by the ro-ro freighter VILLARS, which was bought from a Finnish shipping company and was to be the last ship in the history of Keller Shipping.
+In May 1978, the company took over the newly built ro-ro freighter ANZERE from a shipyard in the Netherlands and deployed it on the Nautilus Line, followed in 1985 by the ro-ro freighter VILLARS, which was bought by a Finnish shipping company and was to be the last ship in the history of Keller Shipping.

-In the 1980s, fortunes turned around for the shipping company; the UNCTAD Code*) of 40:40:20, which came into force in 1983, stated that 40% of the cargo volume was to be allocated to industrialised countries, 40% to developing countries and 20% to the free market.
-This regulation had also been adopted and accepted by the OECD**).
-International shipping was depressed in the 1980s and had considerable overcapacity.
+In the 1980s, luck turned for the shipping company, the UNCTAD Code **) of 40:40:20, which came into force in 1983, stipulated that 40% of the cargo volume should be allocated to industrialised countries, 40% to developing countries and 20% to the free market.
+This regulation was also adopted and accepted by the OECD ***).
+International shipping was at a low point in the 1980s and had considerable overcapacity.
 French merchant shipping was also in a very difficult situation.
-Therefore, the French shipping companies, above all the long-established Delmas-Vieljeux, tried to force the unwelcome competition from Switzerland out of the market with "occult" agreements.
+The French shipping companies, above all the long-established Delmas-Vieljeux, therefore tried to force the unwelcome competition from Switzerland out of the market with ‘occult’ agreements.
 Despite the Federal Council's intervention with the French government in Paris, no improvement in the situation could be achieved.
-The volume of freight continued to fall, and with it the revenue.
+Freight volumes continued to decline, which meant that revenue also fell.

-In 1985, the last two conventional freighters, DAVOS and GENÈVE, were sold and only the two RoRo ships, ANZÈRE and VILLARS, remained in the Nautilus Line to West Africa.
-The logistics for the containers and trailers standing around in the ports became a nightmare for a relatively small shipping company and also very expensive, so that the modern RoRo freighters were also sold.
+In 1985, the last two conventional freighters DAVOS and GENÈVE were sold and only the two ro-ro ships ANZÈRE and VILLARS remained in the Nautilus Line to West Africa.
+The logistics for the containers and trailers standing around in the harbours became a nightmare for a relatively small shipping company and also very expensive, so that the modern RoRo freighters also had to be sold.
 The long-established French agency companies in Africa probably also contributed to the decline of the shipping company, as they primarily support the large French shipping companies.

-In April 1994, the shipping company sold the last coaster, the third MURTEN, and thus ended the Keller Lines.
-The new, large trucks and articulated lorries, as well as the freight ferries, destroyed the conventional coastal shipping business.
-Four years later, the very last ship to be disposed of was the VILLARS, which passed into foreign hands in May 1998, and the Nautilus Line also became history.
-Until its demise, the company only kept itself busy as an agent for Lloyd's and other foreign shipping companies.
+In April 1994, the shipping company sold the last coastal vessel, the third MURTEN, and thus Keller Lines came to an end.
+The new, large trucks and articulated trucks, as well as the freight ferries, destroyed the business with the conventional coasters.
+Four years later, the VILLARS was the very last ship to follow, which passed into foreign hands in May 1998, and the Nautilus Line also became history.
+Until its demise, the company only operated as a Lloyd's agent and as an agent for other foreign shipping companies.
 The company was deleted from the commercial register at the beginning of 2014.

-Finally, we would like to add that some of the old Swiss Keller seafarers still get together occasionally for a convivial get-together in so-called Keller meetings.
-The last meeting took place in November 2017 at the clubhouse of the SCS (Swiss Club of Seamen), Section Aargau in Dottikon AG.
+Finally, we would like to add that some of the old Swiss Keller seamen occasionally get together for a cosy get-together at so-called Keller meetings.
+The last meeting we know of took place in November 2017 in the club room of the SCS section (Seamen’s Club of Switzerland) Aargau in Dottikon AG.

 **) UNCTAD, United Nations Conference on Trade and Development